Sacroiliac joint syndrome treatment. Arthrosis of the sacroiliac joints symptoms. Adhesions due to inflammation of the internal genital organs

 Causes of the disease

-• trauma and fractures;
+• injuries and fractures;

 • inflammatory processes in the bone and surrounding tissues;